Microservices

 Microservices are independent components that execute to prevent or solve frequent issues on devices, improve performance, or speed up tasks that might require a lot of time to do manually.
 Microservices can be executed autonomously or as part of a broader functionality within a system.

-The Microservices section allows you to create, enable, and publish microservices so they can be executed at the organizational level, as a prevention or self-remediation mechanism —through flows or alerts—, or directly by the end user.
+Microservices allows creating, enabling, and publishing microservices so they can be executed at the organizational level, as a prevention or self-remediation mechanism —through flows or alerts—, or directly by the end user.

 This document describes in general terms what microservices are and how to execute them.
 The following articles provide more precise information about their behavior and configuration: